Misakihime21/Luna/README.md

 TODO LIST

 Locations
-- parents's room (dark and dusty room full of medical things)
+- parent's room (dark and dusty room full of medical things)
 - living room (where mom sleeps - dark and scary to approach)
 - kitchen
+- toilet
+- closet in the corridor
-- bathroom
+- parent's bathroom
 - basement (switcher that turns lights on)

 - broken table and a plate srcreamer

+- a demon - two glowing eyes
+-

+- molding (плинтус)

 - bugfix switcher interactions - check with the linetrace

-- candle in Luna's hands
+- candle in Luna's hands?

 - commentary text (like Press E to interact)
 - Luna's commentary (dialogue text)